 Today, rhino poaching is a national crisis for South Africa.
 The species is under major threat due to dangerous poachers and illegal hunters who kill these animals for their horns.
 Rhino poaching is driven by the demand for rhino horn which is used in traditional Chinese medicine and seen as a symbol of status, wealth and success.

 In 2020, 394 rhinos were poached in South Africa, marking a sixth consecutive year showing a decline in poaching.
-However, even with the decline in poaching, pressure still remains incredibly high to protect this critically endangered species, particularly in the Kruger National Park.
+However, even with the decline in poaching, pressure still remains incredibly high to protect this critically endangered species in South Africa, particularly in the Kruger National Park.

 As a response to this crisis, there are extensive conservation efforts across Africa to protect the rhinos and increase their populations.